Isolationism vs Internationalism: The Debate about US Neutrality within FDR’s Administration

 Both Nye and Hull shared a desire for peace but landed on a completely different course of action to ensure it.
 While Hull advocated for an active international role of the United States in order to keep the world at peace, Nye wanted to retreat and the US to remain aloof in future conflicts.
 The progressive involvement of the US in WWII and the renegotiation of the neutrality legislation through the cash and carry and the lend-lease policies, thus, were the results of long and harsh negotiations not only with Congress but also among the members of FDR’s administration.
 The RIAS sources help to uncover this debate and shed light on the complexity of the American foreign policymaking.

-This piece was written using the following book:
+This piece was written using the following book available at the RIAS:

 – Cordell Hull, ‘’The Memoirs of Cordell Hull: Volume 1.’’
 The Macmillan Company: New York, 1948.
 Pp 398-403.